 A recent “Upshot” blog in The New York Times reported on an analysis of Labor Department statistics by the Economic Policy Institute in Washington, which demonstrated that a four-year degree has probably never been more valuable.
-The pay gap between college graduates and everyone else reached a record high in 2013 when Americans with four-year college degrees made 98 percent more per hour on average than people without a degree.
-The National Association of Student Financial Aid Administrators (NASFAA) concluded that “The decision not to attend college for fear that it’s a bad deal is among the most economically irrational decisions anybody could make in 2014.”
+The pay gap between college graduates and everyone else reached a record high when Americans with four-year college degrees made 98 percent more per hour on average than people without a degree.
+The National Association of Student Financial Aid Administrators (NASFAA) concluded that “The decision not to attend college for fear that it’s a bad deal is among the most economically irrational decisions anybody could make.”

 The question still remains of how to pay for this education.
 That’s where financial aid comes into the picture.
 The first piece of the financial aid puzzle is federal student aid.
 This may include a combination of grants, which do not have to be repaid, and federal student loans, which do have to be repaid.
 If that’s not enough, here are six additional steps you can take: